Michael Echols

-Michael Echols is an American politician from the state of Louisiana.
+Michael Charles Echols (born February 11, 1977) is an American politician from the state of Louisiana.
 A Republican, he represents the 14th district in the Louisiana House of Representatives.

-Background
+Early life and education

-Echols is from Bastrop, Louisiana, and lives in Monroe.
-He earned a Bachelor of Arts and a Master of Business Administration from the University of Louisiana at Monroe.
-He served on the Monroe City Council before he was elected to the Louisiana House of Representatives in the 2019 elections.
+Echols was born in Bastrop, Louisiana, and lives in Monroe.
+He earned a Bachelor of Science in accounting and a Master of Business Administration in business from the University of Louisiana at Monroe.
+His professional background includes development, construction, healthcare, real estate and insurance.